Chymyst/chymyst-core/docs/chymyst-core.md

 ```

-It is a runtime error to use `setLogLevel` or `logSoup` on molecules that are not yet bound to any reaction site.
+It is a run-time error to use `setLogLevel` or `logSoup` on molecules that are not yet bound to any reaction site.

 ## Reactions